H4HWV2011/msjarvis-public-docs/the commons/A_Readme.md

 ## What The Commons Is

 The Commons is the daily-life interface of the entire system stack.
-Where MountainShares is the economic instrument and Ms. Jarvis is the analytical brain, The Commons is the **shared space** — the platform where:
+Where MountainShares is the economic instrument and Ms. Allis is the analytical brain, The Commons is the **shared space** — the platform where:

 - Community members participate in governance, contribute to commons tasks, and earn recognition
 - Local businesses and organizations engage with the closed-loop economy